 In June 2018, using the updated results from CalEnviroScreen 3.0, the California Environmental Protection Agency (CalEPA) identified Disadvantaged Communities to include census tracts that fall within the top 25 percent of CalEnviroScreen 3.0, plus an additional 22 census tracts that score in the highest 5 percent of CalEnviroScreen's Pollution Burden but do not have an overall CalEnviroScreen score because of unreliable socioeconomic or health data.
 AB 1550 has also created investment requirements for Low-Income Communities and Low-Income Households.
 In July 2018, CARB approved the Funding Guidelines for Agencies Administering California Climate Investments that will provide criteria to evaluate whether a project provides a benefit to a Disadvantaged Community, Low-Income Community, or Low-Income Household.
-These guidelines can be found here: www.arb.ca.gov/ccifundingguidelines.
+These guidelines can be found here:.

 A Project that is located in and provides benefits to a Disadvantaged Community, Low-Income Community, or Low-Income Households may receive priority for funding in order to meet the AHSC Program Disadvantaged Community and Low-Income Community funding requirements.
-All applicants must evaluate the criteria for demonstrating a benefit to Priority Populations as part of the application, and, if applicable, demonstrate in the application how the Capital Project or Program Costs within the Project meets one of the criteria.
+Projects' Disadvantaged Community and Low-Income Community status are based upon the location of their AHSC funded Affordable Housing Development.